-- I no longer need the class.
+- I no longer need the class for graduation.

 - I don't like my teacher.

-- I don't like my Advisement/lunch period.
+- I don't like my advisement/lunch period.

-Schedule change requests between 1st & 2nd Semester will also not be honored as we schedule the entire year based on registration each spring.
+Schedule change requests between 1st & 2nd Semester will also not be honored as we schedule for the entire year based on registration each spring.

 Therefore, please review your classes carefully during the registration process this spring as you will NOT be able to change your classes later.